TodePond/DreamTode/README.md

 Some ideas to test out:
 * Transpiles to WebAssembly.
 * Parentheses ONLY used for grouping together stuff.
 NOT used for arguments.
-* The parser can be modded with the `def` keyword.
+* The parser can be modded.
-* First-class parameters in the form of "patterns".
+* First-class parameters.
 * You can write some horrific-looking code with DreamTode and that's ok.
 * You can choose when a function gets done: run-time or compile-time.
 * No classes or constructors or methods or inheritance.
-Only functions and constants.
+Only functions and data.
 * Arrays and Objects are the same thing, but there are still two different literals to help you write them.
 * No variables.
 Only constants.
 Arrays can mutate.
 * No end-of-line characters, eg: semicolons, commas.
-* Everything is by value by default.
-Reference by using `&`.
-Is this really a good idea?
-It sounds appealing to have everything aggressively minimise as much as possible in some circumstances.
-Perhaps that's what this language would be for.
-Maybe it is worth separating this idea from the syntax ideas though - they kind of stretch the language in two opposite directions.
-The syntax stuff could be for a more scripting focused language.
-The low level stuff could be a different language - mainly just an interface for WebAssembly.

 ## Stuff to experiment with
 Constants